open-telemetry/opentelemetry-specification/specification/metrics/api.md

 functions and how we should interpret them.
 As far as possible, the terminology used here tries to convey the intended semantics, and a _standard implementation_ will be described below to help us understand their meaning.
-The standard implementation performs aggregation corresponding to the default interpretation for each kind of metric event.
+Standard implementations perform aggregation corresponding to the default interpretation for each kind of metric event.